 SVA's exhibition program affords students the opportunity to study the work of renowned artists and designers, hear them speak at lectures or even meet them in person-all on campus.
-Since 1960, SVA has exhibited the work of some of the most significant figures in modern art, including Mel Bochner, Willem de Kooning, Mark di Suvero, Eva Hesse, Sol LeWitt, Roy Lichtenstein, Robert Motherwell, Robert Rauschenberg, Saul Steinberg, Cy Twombly, Bill Viola and Andy Warhol.
+Since 1960, SVA has exhibited the work of some of the most significant figures in modern art, including Jo Baer, Kevin Beasley, Mel Bochner, Rosemarie Castoro, Elaine de Kooning, Eva Hesse, Sol LeWitt, Agnes Martin, Alice Neel, Dorothea Rockburne, Saul Steinberg, Cy Twombly, Bill Viola and Jackie Winsor.

 Reflecting the breadth of its curricula, SVA has also exhibited prominent exponents of contemporary design, illustration and photography.
 In 1988, SVA inaugurated the Masters Series, an annual award exhibition that honors great visual communicators of our time.
 Silas Rhodes, the founder of SVA, conceived it as a way of bringing public recognition to groundbreaking designers, illustrators and photographers who are sometimes unknown to the general public-a public that has nonetheless responded strongly to their imagery and has been influenced by their work.
-Saul Bass, Seymour Chwast, Jules Feiffer, Milton Glaser, George Lois, Mary Ellen Mark, Paul Rand, Paula Scher and Massimo Vignelli are among those who have received the Masters Series Award.
+Saul Bass, Roz Chast, Seymour Chwast, Jules Feiffer, Milton Glaser, George Lois, Mary Ellen Mark, Paul Rand, Paula Scher and Massimo Vignelli are among those who have received the Masters Series Award.